 Nearest station: Westcliff Station

 This beach is famous for the classic seaside staple: ice-cream.
-Rossi’s Emporium offers the best gelateria for miles around, so prepare to pick your favourite flavour.
+Rossi’s Parlour is the best gelateria for miles around, so prepare to pick your favourite flavour.
 Enjoy spectacular cliff-top views over of the Thames Estuary and discover picnic spots in the gardens set within the cliffs.
-Westcliff Beach offers deckchair hire, so just sit back and relax with the great sea air.
+Westcliff Beach offers deckchair hire, so just sit back and relax with the fresh sea air.

 Bell Wharf beach, Leigh-on-Sea

 A 10 minute walk from Leigh-on-Sea station, Bell Wharf Beach boasts bustling cockle sheds in the summer months and cosy character pubs for colder weather.
 Not so much of a swimming beach, it’s best enjoyed with a refreshing drink while watching working fishing boats bring in their catch.
 If you’re not into cockles, try some freshly battered fish at The Mayflower.
 It’s the perfect relaxing day out.